jorgeserras/BattleBit/index.md

 ![SAX_example](assets/images/SAX_example.png)

-generalize to MTS

-The pre-processing procedure must be applied to every variable preferably with the same choice of parameters when handling MTS.
+The pre-processing procedure must be applied to every variable preferably with the same choice of parameters when handling MTS, meaning that a MTS subject with n variables requires n SAX discretizations.
 The selection of such values can have a considerable impact on the course to come.
 While the PAA parameter determines the level of proximity and memory spent for describing a TS, the alphabet size represents the granularity of expressing each element.
-With this in mind, it can be shown that for most applications an alphabet size in the range of 5 to 8 normally outputs good results
+With this in mind, it can be shown that for most applications an alphabet size in the range of 5 to 8 normally outputs good results.

 ### Modeling and Scoring